 "Final Exemption Act" means the Decision on exemption of the new interconnector for natural gas no. 40/2018-D-03/62 dated 5 March 2019, adopted by AERS (pursuant to the Article 288, paragraph 19 of the Energy Law of the Republic of Serbia) and published in the “Official Gazette of the RS” no. 15/19;

-"Firm Capacity" means capacity that the Transporter undertakes to provide to a User and cannot be interrupted nor reduced, save for the case of Schedule Maintenance or Capacity Restriction.
+"Firm Capacity" means capacity that the Transporter undertakes to provide to a User and cannot be interrupted nor reduced, save for the case of Schedule Maintenance, Capacity Restriction or applications of mechanisms of congestion management determined by this Network Code.
 The Firm Capacity can be either Firm Short-Term Capacity, Firm Long-Term Capacity or Firm Yearly Capacity;

 "Firm Daily Capacity" has the meaning specified in the Article 6.3.1.3 of this Network Code;

-"Firm Long Term Capacity" means capacity contracted by the Transporter with the User as Firm Capacity for the transportation of Natural Gas between the Contracted Entry Point and the Contracted Exit Points on every Gas Day for a period of more than one (1) Gas Year;
+"Firm Long-Term Capacity" means capacity contracted by the Transporter with the User as Firm Capacity for the transportation of Natural Gas between the Contracted Entry Point and the Contracted Exit Points on every Gas Day for a period of more than one (1) Gas Year;

 "Firm Monthly Capacity" has the meaning specified in the Article 6.3.1.2 of this Network Code;